 Bon Accord, Glasgow; Bluegrass Tavern, Lexington; Bar Fal, Tokyo

 ‘All whisky bars like this?’
 Will asked.

-I told him about pubs in Scotland, knocking back single malts from Glasgow to Islay, downing Guinness and Green Spot at The Palace Bar in Dublin, having a gun pulled on me outside The Bluegrass Tavern in Lexington, Kentucky (it’s still my favourite Bourbon bar).
+I told him about pubs in Scotland, knocking back single malts from Glasgow to Islay, downing Guinness and Green Spot at The Palace Bar in Dublin.
+Having a gun pulled on me outside The Bluegrass Tavern in Lexington, Kentucky (it’s still my favourite Bourbon bar).
 Then Japan, a paradise for whisky lovers.
 Where descending into nooks like Tokyo’s Campbelltoun Loch, a basement crammed with hundreds of rare whisky bottles, becomes normal, expected.
 Or Bar Fal in Ginza, unearthing a 70 year old bottle of Australian whisky and cracking it with the owner who’d keep it safe for decades, waiting for the right moment.
-And of course, Whisky & Alement, practically my second home, and the various whisky institutions that have emerged in Australia over the last ten years.
-Pick any city now, the quality’s there.

-Partly to dodge the rich Kiwi, partly to keep moving, we headed to the Valley, Brisbane’s raw hive of bars and clubs.
+Partly to dodge the executive, partly to keep moving, we headed to the Valley, Brisbane’s raw hive of bars and clubs.
 Most 18 year olds would start and finish their night there, so it seemed an appropriate finale.

 Photo – Savile Row